Universal scaling of finite-temperature quantum adiabaticity in driven many-body systems: Spin-chain models as illustrations

 with \(\lambda(t)=h(t)/J\).
 For arbitrary \(|B|/J\), the corresponding \(f(\beta)\) is not guaranteed to remain monotonic at intermediate temperatures.
 Taken together, these three models verify the predicted low- and high-temperature scaling forms of \(f(\beta)\) in Eq.~\eqref{eq: model-independent scaling}, with \(f(\beta)\to 1\) as \(\beta\to\infty\) and \(f(\beta)\propto 1/\beta\) as \(\beta\to 0\).

-Finally, as an additional application of the fidelity bounds in Eqs.~\eqref{eq: fidelity bound}, we show that they can be used to estimate the adiabatic fidelity $\mathcal{F}(\lambda)$ from the thermal-state overlap $\mathcal{C}(\lambda)$ and the quantum-speed-limit integral $\mathcal{R}(\lambda)$ \eqref{eq: QSL mixed states simplified}, without explicitly solving the unitary dynamics for $\hat{\rho}^{\,}_{\lambda}$ (which is typically computationally costly, and may be intractable for generic many-body systems).
+Finally, as an additional application of the fidelity bounds in Eqs.~\eqref{eq: fidelity bound}, we show that they can be used to estimate the adiabatic fidelity $\mathcal{F}(\lambda)$ from the thermal-state overlap $\mathcal{C}(\lambda)$ and the quantum-speed-limit integral $\mathcal{R}(\lambda)$ [Eq.~\eqref{eq: QSL mixed states simplified}], without explicitly solving the unitary dynamics for $\hat{\rho}^{\,}_{\lambda}$, which is typically computationally costly and may be intractable for generic many-body systems.
 We illustrate this idea using the TFIC model.
 Figure~\ref{fig: fidelity bound} shows results for $N=10^{3}$ and $10^{4}$ under a linear ramp $h(t)=2J^2t$.
-Throughout the evolution, the adiabatic fidelity $\mathcal{F}(\lambda)$ (cyan) is essentially coincident with the thermal-state overlap $\mathcal{C}(\lambda)$ (black)—a phenomenon attributed to ``almost-orthogonality'' in large Hilbert spaces~\cite{Chen:2022qyb}.
-The blue (red) shaded region indicates the range of $\mathcal{F}(\lambda)$ allowed by inequality~\eqref{eq: fidelity bound a} (inequality~\eqref{eq: fidelity bound b}).
-These finite-temperature bounds are quantitatively similar to their zero-temperature counterparts~\cite{Lychkovskiy:2016pfb,Chen:2021gbb,Chen:2022qyb}, thereby constraining adiabatic fidelity for pure and mixed states within a unified framework.
+Throughout the evolution, the adiabatic fidelity $\mathcal{F}(\lambda)$ (cyan) is essentially coincident with the thermal-state overlap $\mathcal{C}(\lambda)$ (black), a phenomenon attributed to ``almost-orthogonality'' in large Hilbert spaces~\cite{Chen:2022qyb}.
+The blue (resp., red) shaded region indicates the range of $\mathcal{F}(\lambda)$ allowed by inequality~\eqref{eq: fidelity bound a} (resp., inequality~\eqref{eq: fidelity bound b}).
+These finite-temperature bounds are quantitatively similar to their zero-temperature counterparts~\cite{Lychkovskiy:2016pfb,Chen:2021gbb,Chen:2022qyb}, thereby showing that constraints on adiabatic fidelity for pure and mixed states can be formulated within a unified framework.